hgguspet/Thermometer-project/README.md

 ?>
 ```

-### OBS!
- - The webserver is made in an arch linux env and it's highly recommended to use the same if you're setting this up on your local system
- - The setup guide is far from comprehensive, if you find something critical missing, please make an issue :D
+### Additional setup required in the local enviornment
+#### The following will be a setup guide for arch as that is the os this project was made in

+ - setup a Cron Job with crontab -e and add the line "0 * * * * php home/<username>/Thermometer-project/scripts/update_hourly_avg.php"
+ - setup apache

  ### Credits: